huggingface/blog/bloom-inference-pytorch-scripts.md

 Here we used `microsoft/bloom-deepspeed-inference-int8` and also told the script to run in `int8`.

-And of course, just 4x80GB A100 gpus is now sufficient:
+And of course, just 4x80GB A100 GPUs is now sufficient:

 ```
 deepspeed --num_gpus 4 bloom-inference-scripts/bloom-ds-inference.py --name microsoft/bloom-deepspeed-inference-int8 --dtype int8